sakshamwithweb/52-week/FUTURE.md

 - [ ] Start technical blog and youtube as well
 - [ ] In progress bar for future week, you may show your future project ;)
+- [ ] Suppose you took 2 weeks for one projector more, in website it will look normal but it is special case, hence on that time draw a line like or soething that shows they are linked